University of Huddersfield: The Complete Huddersfield Experience

 University of Huddersfield Fees

-For undergraduate programmes in the September 2024 and January 2025 enrolments, the annual tuition fee ranges from £16,500 to £19,800.
+For undergraduate programmes in the September 2025, January 2026, and May 2026 enrolments, the annual international student tuition fee ranges from £16,500 to £19,800.
 Whereas for postgraduate programmes, the annual tuition fee ranges from £17,600 to £19,800.

 University of Huddersfield Scholarships